Best ₹1 Crore Term Insurance Plans 2026: Top 5 Compared

 - Payout options: Lump sum, monthly income, lump sum + monthly, increasing monthly

-- Key feature: Life Stage benefit — increase cover at marriage, childbirth, or home purchase without medical tests
+- Key feature: Life Stage benefit - increase your cover at marriage, childbirth or a home purchase without fresh medical tests.
+Spouse cover can also be taken within the same policy

 - Riders: Accidental death, critical illness, waiver of premium, disability